netdata/netdata/web/README.md

 ## Charts, contexts, families

-Before customizing the standard web dashboard, creating a custom dashboard, configuring an alarm, or writing a collector, it's important to understand how Netdata organizes metrics into charts, dimensions, families, and contexts.
+Before customizing the standard web dashboard, creating a custom dashboard, configuring an alarm, or writing a collector, it's crucial to understand how Netdata organizes metrics into charts, dimensions, families, and contexts.

 ### Charts